guinucool/Ethical-Hacking-Information-Repository/README.md

 # Calling a custom rule in normal mode (applies to the words in the list)
 john --wordlist={WORDLIST} --rule={RULE NAME} --format={FORMAT} {HASH}

+# Print all the brute force words
+--stdout
 ```

 ```